 Wonder Woman even borders on campy at times.
 But, there’s always that deep rooted feel of love and grace within the film.
 If you hate Wonder Woman, you’re probably very cold-hearted.

 Wonder Woman is earnest, sweet, and above all else, fun.
 Filled with bright colors and even brighter characters, Wonder Woman does what few superhero movies do: focus on story and character interactions.
 While seeing things blow up is always neat, we always revisit films because of the characters, of which this film has many great ones.
-Does it have it problems?
-Absolutely.
-The third act becomes quite generic.
-But, nevertheless, Wonder Woman gets an A-.
+Wonder Woman gets an A.

-Man does it feel good to hand out that grade!
+Man does it feel good to give that grade!

 Thanks for reading!
 What are your thoughts about Wonder Woman?
 Comment down below with your thoughts!